midas-research/ldkp/README.md

-# LDKP
+# LDkp

-LDKP is Long Documents Keyphrase dataset developed by
+LDkp is Long Documents Keyphrase dataset developed by